Retired politican Seppo Kääriäinen.

 Kotiliesi

-Opera singer Jorma Hynninen rehearses for his career's last perfomance at his home in Leppävirta.
+Opera singer Jorma Hynninen rehearses for his career's last performance at his home in Leppävirta.

 Kirkko ja Kaupunki